nidnogg/fetchly-snapshot-testing/README.md

 # fetchly-integration-testing

-This repository contains the sample code for integration testing with React, used in the [Fetchly Labs](https://www.fetch.ly/) tutorial.
+This repository contains the sample code for snapshot testing with React, used in the [Fetchly Labs](https://www.fetch.ly/) tutorial.

 It's been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).